 General Conference Policies

 Submitting members shall comply with the following conference policies, with respect to the submission of abstracts.
-For a complete list of ethical guidelines for submissions, please review Ethical Guidelines for Presenters.
+For a complete list of ethical guidelines for submissions, please go to Ethical Guidelines for Presenters.

 There is no limit on the number of abstract submissions that each member may submit.
 However, because of space limitations in the program, the Conference Planning Committee will accept only one first author abstract per member.

-All identified presenters on the abstract(s) must be current members of AASP and must be certain that they will be attending the conference, barring unforeseen emergencies.
-Note: non-presenting authors do not need to be active members.
+All identified presenters on the abstract(s) must be current members of AASP (please refer to the description of the Symposia and Workshops under the "Types of Submissions" for exceptions) and must be certain that they will be attending the conference, barring unforeseen emergencies.
+Note: Non-presenting authors do not need to be active members.

-Identifiable information in the abstract is not permitted.
+Identifiable information in the body of the abstract is not permitted.
 In order to ensure a blind review of the abstract, all identifiable information (e.g., reference to the presenters or university name and excessive referencing to personal work) should be removed from the abstract.

 The submission of “work in progress” is discouraged.
 Members submitting research abstracts should have their results analyzed and findings completed prior to and included in the abstract.